The Maine Wire

 Last year’s divide over the Texas case reemerged Monday, as Justices Kagan, Sotomayor, and Jackson again broke from the majority.
 No additional comments were included by the Justices regarding their reasoning behind the ruling.

-This move formally reversed the lower court’s decision to block the new map on the grounds that it was racially discriminatory in violation of the Constitution, similar to the allegations levied against California’s new maps.
+This move formally reversed a lower court’s decision to block the new map on the grounds that it was racially discriminatory, thereby violating the Constitution.
+Similar allegations were levied against California’s new congressional map.

 In both cases, the state governments have argued that their updated boundaries were based solely on politics.